Who is this course for?

 At a minimum, those wishing to register for the GSC must be capable of:

-- Skiing all the ‘black diamond’ runs on your local ski field confidently (not necessarily stylishly).
+• Skiing all the ‘black diamond’ runs on your local ski field confidently.

-- Making turns (again doesn’t have to be stylish) in heavy wet snow on steep ground.
+• Making turns in heavy wet snow on steep ground.

 • Confidently performing kick-turn on steep ground to get out of trouble if needed.